siyuanchai1999/siyuanchai/content/home/misc.md

 #One way we could make this different is to present the places of teaching as a smaller list with a click through to course descriptions and why we were teaching at that location.
 More in line with the project presentation line of reasoning.
 If we did each teaching engagement independently like a talk, and then aggregate them, then we could use schema.org metadata to describe each teaching engagement.

 +++
-I recently grow intrigued by Peking Opera; check [this]() out if you want to get a taste of it.
-I am also a fan of long-distanced running and cycling.
+Besides academics, I love long-distanced running and cycling.
+I recently grow intrigued by Peking Opera; check [this](https://youtu.be/wzBDB-u1pRg) out if you want to get a taste of it.